CalHacksJarvis/Jarvis_OCR/README.md

   pip install pymongo<br>

 # Usage
-1 Replace the sub_key and endpoint variables with your Azure Cognitive Services subscription key and endpoint. sub_key = "YOUR_SUBSCRIPTION_KEY"<br>
+1 Replace the sub_key and endpoint variables with your Azure Cognitive Services subscription key and endpoint.<br>
+  sub_key = "YOUR_SUBSCRIPTION_KEY"<br>
   endpoint = "YOUR_ENDPOINT"<br>